FrankenLab/FreeNAS_8-MythTV/README.md

 Need to check for existing Xvfb display, possibly from other plugin and use that, or close ours when done.

-Need to create separate pluging for Xvfb/x11vnc/Fluxbox
+Need to create separate plugin for Xvfb/x11vnc/Fluxbox

 Note: fc-cache fc-list